 The problem came to light during quality-control checks in April.

-The hospital, located on western Montreal Island, said affected patients have been notified by registered mail.
+The hospital said affected patients have been notified by registered mail.
 They'll undergo new colonoscopies on evenings and weekends through mid-December.

 Hospital officials would not disclose the name of the physician who performed the tests in question.
 They did say they're working with Quebec's college of physicians to investigate the matter.